-The RHINE II study is a follow up study of subjects from seven Nordic study centres from the European Community Respiratory Health Survey stage I (ECRHS I) in 1989-1992.
+The RHINE II study is a follow-up study of subjects from seven Nordic study centres from the European Community Respiratory Health Survey stage (ECRHS) I in 1989-1992.
 In ECRHS I, 3000-4000 subjects (aged 20-44 years) were randomly selected from the population register in each centre.
 A postal questionnaire was then sent to those subjects.

-The RHINE II study included all subjects from seven centres in northern Europe; Reykjavik in Iceland, Bergen in Norway, Umeå, Uppsala and Göteborg in Sweden, Aarhus in Denmark and Tartu in Estonia.
-In total, 21,681 subjects participated in ECRHS I (response rate 86%) [17].
-In RHINE II, participants received a follow up postal questionnaire in 1999-2000.
-The

-RHINE II questionnaire included questions on respiratory health and the indoor environment at home and at work.
-The RHINE II participants were invited for a second follow up (RHINE III) in 2010-2012, with identical questions on respiratory health as in RHINE II.
-Totally 11,506 participated in RHINE II and RHINE III (response rate 71%) (Figure 1).
-Participation was defined as answering at least one of five questions on respiratory symptoms (wheeze, nocturnal chest tightness, nocturnal attacks of breathlessness, nocturnal cough or asthma attack, see detailed description below).
-In the present study, we define RHINE II as the baseline study and the RHINE III survey as the follow up.
+The RHINE II study included all subjects from seven centres in northern Europe: Reykjavik in Iceland, Bergen in Norway, Umeå, Uppsala and Göteborg in Sweden, Aarhus in Denmark and Tartu in Estonia.
+In total, 21 681 subjects participated in ECRHS I (response rate 86%) [17].
+In RHINE II, participants received a follow-up postal questionnaire in 1999-2000.
+The RHINE II questionnaire included questions on respiratory health and the indoor environment at home and at work.
+The RHINE II participants were invited for a second follow-up (RHINE III) in 2010-2012, with identical questions on respiratory health as in RHINE II.
+In total, 11506 subjects participated in RHINE II and RHINE III (response rate 71%) (figure 1).
+Participation was defined as answering at least one of five questions on respiratory symptoms (wheeze, nocturnal chest tightness, nocturnal attacks of breathlessness, nocturnal cough or asthma attack; detailed description is given later).
+In the present study, we define RHINE II as the baseline study and the RHINE III survey as the follow-up.